-Asian investor appetite for overseas real estate shows no sign of abating as the region’s real estate investors continue to look overseas in their hunt for yield, spending over US$19.5 billion in the Americas and Europe in the first half of 2017 alone.
+Asian investor appetite for overseas real estate shows no sign of abating as the region’s real estate investors continue to look overseas in their hunt for yield, spending over US$26 billion in the Americas and Europe in the first three quarters of 2017.

 As the region’s sovereign wealth funds have ramped up outbound investment, so too have private buyers, insurers, and other institutional investors and, with CIC’s US$13.8 billion acquisition of Blackstone’s pan-European logistics portfolio, Logicor, still to close, 2017 looks set to be another headline-grabbing year for Asian investors.